 He stressed that the separation with Bering was completed with mutual respect.
 “I want to bless all churches in our conference,” he said.
 “We’re helping Bering take the next step to be the best church God has called them to be.”

 Bering has a 173-year history in Houston.
-The congregation was founded in 1848 when German-speaking immigrants constructed a small church building.
+While the congregation was founded in 1948, its roots date back to the 1850s, when German-speaking immigrants constructed a small church building.
 In 1918, the church relocated to Montrose.

 From that location, Bering became a church starter for the Texas Annual Conference – sending members and finances to help birth Bellaire, West University.
 Chapelwood and St. Luke’s UMCs.

 “A missional heart has defined Bering’s history in the Methodist denomination,” the Rev. Diane McGehee said.
 “From its beginning, Bering Memorial has established itself as a congregation with a commitment to serving the needs of the community.”

 The church has long been devoted to outreach, from organizing nursing teams for the Yellow Fever epidemics in the late 1800s to setting up homeless shelters in the 1970s and responding to the AIDS epidemic in the 1980s.

 McGehee explained that Bering’s sole reason for the move is the harm resulting from the official stance of the United Methodist Church against LBTQ+ individuals.

 “Bering has always sought to be a safe place for those who are being marginalized by the institutions of religion and society, especially members of the LGBTQ+ community and their families,” she said.